Zarkopafilis/go-adventures/posts/java-sboot-to-go.md

 - **This is important** : Don't afraid to look into the source code of the components you are using!
 It's not chaotic or huge like spring is.
 Many stuff are easy to understand or easy to comprehend as an outline.

+### Bye

 Overall, I like the language a lot and I think I'm going to stick with it and make something bigger on the next (Somophore) year.